DoctorExitus/ha-fals22/README.md

 ## Acknowledgments

-- Thanks to DNE Elektronik-Systeme Gmbh for providing the FaLs22 dewpoint ventilation system
+- Thanks to DNE Elektronik-Systeme Gmbh for creating the FaLs22 dewpoint ventilation system
 - Home Assistant community for integration guidelines and support
 - Claude Sonnet 4 who helped create this integration